maketronica/maketronica.github.io/_posts/2015-11-10-making-an-rfid-antenna.markdown

 comments: true
 image:
   teaser: rfid1.png
+  feature: rfid1.png
 categories: #These aren't tags.
 They make sub folders in the url (so then if you reorganized the categories, all the urls will change! (bad)).  need to figure out tags instead.
+seo_keywords: rfid antenna coil ID-3LA ID3LA arduino
+seo_description: How to make an RFID antenna for the ID-3LA reader connected to an Arduino.

 ---
 Making an antenna for the ID-3LA RFID chip is surprisingly easy.
 Here I demonstrate how I did it.
 I hope it helps with your RFID project.